meetuparchive/meetup-scala-generator/README.md

 The OpenAPI specification defers to the [JSON-Schema Draft 4] for its treatment of [`enum`](http://json-schema.org/latest/json-schema-validation.html#anchor76).
 We currently support both standalone definitions defined as enums themselves as well as inline enums.

-Enum values must be heterogeneous.
-Supported value types are a subset of that allowed in JSON-schema, for simplicity's sake.
-Specifically, these are: `boolean`, `integer`, `number`, and `string`.
+All values of an enum must be of the same type.
+Supported value types are a subset of those allowed in JSON-schema: `boolean`, `integer`, `number`, and `string`.

 The code generation strategy for both standalone and embedded enums is the same: